charmplusplus/charm/doc/charm++/manual.rst

 strategies by simply linking a pool of strategy modules and choosing one to use at runtime via a command line option.

-**Note:** linking a load balancing module is different from activating
+**Note:** linking a load balancing module is distinct from activating
 it:

   - link an LB module: to link an load balancing module (library) at compile time.
 You can link against multiple LB libraries.

   - activate an LB: to actually ask the runtime to create an LB strategy and use it for a given run.
 You can only activate load balancers that have been already been linked in at compile time.
+The special ``-balancer {balancer name}`` link time argument both links a module and activates it at runtime by default.

 Below are the descriptions about the compiler and runtime options: